 6. Place the clear pot into the outer pot.
 The water level indicator will read full.

-Place the clear pot into the outer pot that contains the water and nutrients.
-The clear pot will now sit in the water, about one-third up its height, allowing water to be absorbed into the soil-free medium and wicked up to the plant roots.
-After placing the clear pot in the outer pot, the water level indicator on the front of the planter will read full, with the float rising to the top of the window opening.
+Place the clear pot into the outer pot containing water and nutrients.
+The clear pot will sit in the water, about one-third of its height, allowing the soil-free medium to absorb water and wick it to the plant roots.
+Once the clear pot has been added, the water level indicator will read full, with the float rising to the top of the window.

 Over time, the water in the reservoir will be used by the plant and lost through evaporation.
 The size of the plant, the amount of light it receives, and the humidity in the air can all affect how long the water reservoir lasts.
-On average, it takes about 1-3 weeks for the water reservoir to become empty.
-As the water level decreases, the indicator will read empty, with the float at the bottom of the window opening.
+The water reservoir typically lasts around 2 to 4 weeks before it needs refilling.

-Once the indicator reads empty, there is still a small amount of water left in the reservoir.
-We designed it this way to give you a buffer of about 2-5 days before the reservoir is completely dry.
-This ensures you have some time to refill the reservoir before the plant runs out of water completely.
+Once the indicator reads empty, there will still be a small amount of water remaining in the reservoir.
+This means you will have around a 2–5 day buffer before the plant runs out of water entirely.

 It is also perfectly fine to top up the water and nutrients regularly instead of letting the reservoir get empty.